elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

     print(post.meta.score, post.title)
 ```

-Alternatively you can just take a `Search` object and restrict it to return our document type, wrapped in correct class:
+Alternatively you can take a `Search` object and restrict it to return our document type, wrapped in correct class:

 ```python
 s = Search()
 s = s.doc_type(Post)
 ```

-You can also combine document classes with standard doc types (just strings), which will be treated as before.
+You can also combine document classes with standard doc types (strings), which will be treated as before.
 You can also pass in multiple `Document` subclasses and each document in the response will be wrapped in it’s class.

-If you want to run suggestions, just use the `suggest` method on the `Search` object:
+If you want to run suggestions, use the `suggest` method on the `Search` object:

 ```python
 s = Post.search()